The Derby and Sandiacre Canal Trust

 We are always looking out for people with an interest in our success.
 We have a very strong organisation, but we would welcome any involvement or help that can be offered by any interested party.
 Please contact the appropriate person either listed below or on our Society Committee pages.

-The Board of Directors – “The Executive Group”
+The Board of Directors – “The Development Group”

 The Board of Directors consists of Directors appointed by the Trust Members together with enthusiasts co-opted onto the Board in recognition of their special expertise or skills to further the restoration.